tqhuy2018/Casper-Kotlin-sdk/Docs/CLValue.md

 In which itsTypeStr is the type of the CLType in String,  can be Bool,  String,  I32,  I64,  List,  Map, ...

-The CLType is divided into 2 types: Primitive and Compound CLType.
+The CLType is divided into 2 types: Primitive and Compound.

 Primitive CLType is the CLType with no recursive CLType declaration inside its body.
-The following CLType is primitive: Bool, I32, I64, U8, U32, U64, U128, U256, U512, String, Unit, Key, URef, PublicKey, ByteArray, Any
+The following CLType are primitive: Bool, I32, I64, U8, U32, U64, U128, U256, U512, String, Unit, Key, URef, PublicKey, ByteArray, Any

 Compound CLType is the CLType with recursive CLType declaration inside its body.
-The following CLType is compound: List, Map, Option, Result, Tuple1, Tuple2, Tuple 3.
+The following CLType are compound: List, Map, Option, Result, Tuple1, Tuple2, Tuple 3.

-innerCLType to hold value for the following type:
+The variables innerCLType1, innerCLType2, innerCLType3 to hold value for the following type:

 Option,  Result,  Tuple1 will take only 1 item:  innerCLType1